 You are leaving a lot of growth on the table.

-More than that, people with passion and a strong commitment to goal(s) are highly attractive and more likely to keep your interest also for the long term.
+More than that, people with passion and a strong commitment to a goal(s) are highly attractive and more likely to keep your interest also for the long term.

 When you become the sole source of your partner’s happiness and interest, your relationship will suffer in the end.